entzmingerc/drumcrow/READMEOLD.md

 Examples: navigate using digits (module, param, channel)
 `CROW.C1 234` select module 2 param 3 on channel 4, input voltage sets the value
+`CROW.C1 1234` put a 1 in front to set ratio
-`CROW.C1 1234` put a 1 in front to set synth model
+`CROW.C1 2234` put a 2 in front to set synth model
 `CROW.C2 261 V 4` sets 26 on Ch1 to V 4
-`CROW.C3 1 V 0 V 5` sets note to V 0, sets volume to V 5, triggers Ch1
+`CROW.C3 1 V 0 V 8` sets note to V 0, sets volume to V 8, triggers Ch1

 Channel = 0 select all channels
 Channel = 1-4 select a channel